iTwin/synchronization-manifest-api-sample/README.md

 Please make sure to follow these steps for running this code sample application:

 1. Clone this repository.
-1. Create a Project, see [tutorial](https://developer.bentley.com/tutorials/create-and-query-projects-guide/) for further information.
-1. Create an iModel inside created Project, see [tutorial](https://developer.bentley.com/tutorials/create-empty-imodel/) for further information.
+1. Create an [empty iModel](https://developer.bentley.com/my-imodels/).
+Note down context(project) and iModel IDs.
 1.  `.env` file is required for setting up environmental variables used by the server application.
-Create `.env` file at `./synchronization-manifest-api-sample/AccessTokenGenerator` and fill out required environmental variables.
+Create `.env` file at `./ExternalStorageDrive` and fill out required environmental variables.

-    The file contents should contain:
+    With Azure blob storage setup the .env file contents should contain:

     ```
     CONTAINER_NAME = <container name>                  // `CONTAINER_NAME` is your newly created container name inside Azure Blob storage, example: test
     CONNECTION_STRING = <connection string>            // `CONNECTION_STRING` is your Azure Storage account connection string, fake example: DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtl6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;
+    STORAGE_TYPE = Azure                               // Standard for all Azure blob storages
     ```

     Read more about the configuration of Azure Storage connection strings in the official [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string).

+    With SharePoint storage setup the .env file contents should contain:

+    ```
+    CLIENT_ID = <client id>                            // `CLIENT_ID` is the unique identifier of an application created in Active Directory
+    TENANT_ID = <tenant id>                            // Your Microsoft 365 `TENANT_ID` is a globally unique identifier (GUID) that is different than your organization name or domain
+    CLIENT_SECRET = <client secret>                    // `CLIENT_SECRET` is the password of the service principal
+    AAD_ENDPOINT = https://login.microsoftonline.com/  // Standard for all SharePoint storages
+    GRAPH_ENDPOINT = https://graph.microsoft.com/      // Standard for all SharePoint storages
+    STORAGE_TYPE = SharePoint                          // Standard for all SharePoint storages
+    ```

+    Create a new application secret:

+    1. Select Azure Active Directory.
+    1. From App registrations in Azure AD, select your application.
+    1. Select Certificates & secrets.
+    1. Select Client secrets -> New client secret.
+    1. Provide a description of the secret, and a duration.
+When done, select Add.

 1.  `.env` file is required for setting up environmental variables used by a portal application.
-Create `.env` file at `./synchronization-manifest-api-sample/Portal` and fill out required environmental variables.
+Create `.env` file at `./Portal` and fill out required environmental variables.

     The file contents should contain:

     ```
-    REACT_APP_PROJECT_ID = <Project ID>                // `REACT_APP_PROJECT_ID` is your created Project ID.
+    REACT_APP_PROJECT_ID = <Project ID>                // `REACT_APP_PROJECT_ID` is your created Context(Project) ID.
-    REACT_APP_IMODEL_ID = <iModel ID>                  // `REACT_APP_IMODEL_ID` is your created iModel's ID created inside your Project with corresponding Project ID.
+    REACT_APP_IMODEL_ID = <iModel ID>                  // `REACT_APP_IMODEL_ID` is your created iModel's ID.
     REACT_APP_CLIENT_ID = <client ID>                  // `REACT_APP_CLIENT_ID` is your [registered application's](https://developer.bentley.com/my-apps/) Client ID.
     ```